Menstrual Huts Are Illegal in Nepal. So Why Are Women Still Dying In Them?

 But it's unclear if the law will be an effective deterrent.
 For one thing, even if Chhatra is charged and convicted, the penalty is light: A three-month jail sentence and a fine of 3,000 rupees (about $30).

-There are other problems with the law, according to a study published last week in the journal Sexual and Reproductive Health Matters,
+There are other problems with the law, according to a study published last week in the journal Sexual and Reproductive Health Matters.

 The study found that 77% of west-central Nepali girls and young women actively practice menstrual exile, based on a survey of 400 14-19 year-olds.
 And while 60% of them were aware that chhaupadi is illegal, that knowledge made them no less likely to practice it.